 Follow this procedure if you need to flush the Mercedes engine coolant or need to replace the radiator or water pump.

-- Park your vehicle and allow it to cool down.
+- Park the vehicle and allow it to cool down.

-- Drive the vehicle up on-ramps.
-Ensure the transmission is in park and parking brakes are on.
+- Drive the vehicle up on ramps.
+Ensure the transmission is in the park and parking brakes are on.

 - Support vehicle with jack stands.

 - Pull the hood release under the dashboard and open the hood.
 Locate the coolant expansion tank in the engine bay.
 Remove the cap to release cooling system pressure.

 - Remove the undercover right behind the front bumper.
 It is held in place with several 8mm screws.
 You don’t need to remove the cover under the engine.

 - Place a drain bucket below the radiator on the driver’s side.

 - Unscrew the drain plug at the bottom of the radiator on the driver’s side.2008 Mercedes CLK550 Radiator Drain Plug” data-entity-type=”file” data-entity-uuid=”82cae205-d073-4996-8d65-52c59e0c32d8″> The drain plug is easy to identify.
 On models such as the E-Class W210, the drain plug is red.Mercedes CLS550 drain plug.
 Lower left corner of the radiator.
 Driver side. ” data-entity-type=”file” data-entity-uuid=”eb9ec9f8-7132-40fc-a34f-96d92f45de5c”>